datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster-In-R.md

 ##About

 It is common for us to encounter raster data layers that do not "line up".
-This is most offen to do Coordinate Reference System (CRS) issues and can cause problems with plotting and analyzing raster data.
-This lesson explains how to deal with rasters in different, known Coordinate Reference Systems.
+Rasters that don't line up are most often in different Coordinate Reference Systems (CRS).
+This can cause problems with plotting and analyzing raster data.

+This lesson explains how to deal with rasters in different, known CRSs.
 It will walk though reprojecting rasters in `R` using the `projectRaster()` function in the raster package.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.